Water Broking World

 We organise trades of both surface water and groundwater.
 Trades can either be temporary, permanent or a medium term lease.
 We have extensive knowledge of the water industry and stay up to date with the trading rules.
 This enables customers to trade water to the zone with the best price.
 In addition to the online platform, we can organise a trade over email, SMS, fax or post.

 To stay up to date with the water market, enter your email address to receive your water market guide (once or twice per month).

 By clicking on these links, you can access the online market for temporary allocation water and listings for permanent water shares (also known as water licences or water entitlements.)
 Click here to login or register.

 The two main types of water rights are water shares and allocation water.
 Water shares are attached to a licence or entitlement and every water year the licence receives a proportion of the share component as allocation water.
 Having water shares doesn’t necessarily mean you can extract water, you need allocation water.
 The water year is the same as the financial year (1 July to 30 June), but there are a few exceptions in Queensland.
 Authorities start the allocation proportion small and gradually increase the proportion throughout the water year.
 Allocation announcements from the authorities are made on the first and fifteenth day of the month, or the next business day.
-You can see the current allocation percentage in the widget on the left.
+You can see the current allocation percentage in the widget on the right.
 It’s updated as soon as the authorities make an announcement.

 There are different classes of water shares based on their priority and as such they receive different allocations.
 On the water market, the two most traded classes are irrigation general security (NSW) or low reliability (Vic) and irrigation high security (NSW) or high reliability (Vic).
 In South Australia there isn’t an equivalent of general security water shares.
 Water shares can only be traded within the one trading zone.